Rhodes-CS-Department/comp241-sp23/project1/index.md

   ```

 - You can do math with `Directions` to calculate what it means to turn right or left if the mouse is facing various directions.

+- You can determine if an object is a Rock, for example, using the `instanceof` operator in Java.
+For example, if `actor` is a variable representing an Actor, then `actor instanceof Rock` evaluates to either true or false, depending on whether `actor` is a Rock (or an object of a subclass of Rock).

 ### Videos of the final product